Try Blinkist to get the key ideas from 7,500+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-The Fiery Trial by Eric Foner examines Abraham Lincoln's evolving views on slavery and race during the Civil War.
-The book offers a nuanced portrayal of Lincoln's journey towards emancipation and his role in shaping America's future.
+The Fiery Trial (2010) by Eric Foner delves into the complex journey of Abraham Lincoln's evolving views on slavery and race during the American Civil War.
+Here's why this book is definitely worth reading:

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.